DejaMann/welp/README.md

 # About

 Locals Only is a Yelp-inspired clone for the taco trucks, stands and holes-in-the-wall in my hometown.
 I am passionate about the tight-knit community that I am from and thought this would be a fun way to especially highlight places that either were initially or are known primarily by word of mouth.
+This is a simple, easy-to-use app to find great food from small businesses in and around Merced, Calif.

 # Tech Stack
 - HTML